mufeedali/pkgup/README.md

 # pkgup
-A python script for easily updating my PKGBUILDs on the AUR.
-Specifically for my packages.
-Might or might not work for others.
+A python script for easily updating PKGBUILDs.
+Made specifically for my packages.
+Can work for others if PKGBUILD is written accordingly.
+But it's only suitable for smaller packages with good build systems.

+### What does it do?
+ - Increases the pkgver and pkgrel to desired values.
+ - Downloads the source as '.tar.gz'
+ - Verifies basic integrity (`gzip -t`) and re-downloads if necessary.
+ - Generates SHA256 checksum of source file.
+ - Updates PKGBUILD accordingly.
+ - Updates .SRCINFO accordingly. (`makepkg --printsrcinfo`)

 ### Dependencies
  - `python-tqdm`